 Immediately after completing the two pure blocks, participants began the two switch blocks.
 In the switch blocks, task changes occurred at the trial level rather than the block level.
 Participants were instructed that the switch blocks would utilize the task-sets from the preceding pure blocks, however, they were informed that the task-set would sometimes change.
 Participants were additionally instructed that task changes would be cued by the word “letter” or “number”, which corresponded to the CV or OE task, respectively.
 This task-cue was located directly above the stimulus pair and was displayed concurrently with the stimulus for the duration of each trial.
 Participants were informed that the task-cue could potentially change following each key press, however, they received no prior instructions regarding the specific sequence in which task-switches would occur.
 To practice the switching task and become familiar with the prompts, participants first completed a set of ten practice switch trials.
 Following this practice session, participants immediately began the first switch block.
-Trials within switch blocks were arranged such that they were presented either with an alternating-runs pattern (e.g., CV, CV, OE, OE, CV, CV, etc.; see Huff et al., 2015) or presented using a random sequence (e.g., CV, OE, OE, OE, CV, OE, etc.).
+Trials within switch blocks were arranged such that they were presented either with a predictive alternating-runs pattern (e.g., CV, CV, OE, OE, CV, CV, etc.; see Huff et al., 2015) or presented using a random sequence (e.g., CV, OE, OE, OE, CV, OE, etc.).
 Each switch block contained 120 trials, which consisted of 59 switch trials (i.e., a CV trial followed by an OE trial) and 61 nonswitch trials (i.e., two consecutive OE trials).
-Like pure blocks, each switch block corresponded to one of these two presentation modes (alternating runs or random).
-Thus, participants completed one pure CV block, one pure OE block, one alternating run switch block, and one random presentation switch block.
-Block presentation was randomized across participants; however, blocks were always ordered such that participants completed the two pure blocks before completing the two switch blocks (Huff et al., 2015; Minear & Shah, 2008).
+Like pure blocks, each switch block corresponded to one of these two presentation modes (predictive or random).
+Thus, participants completed one pure CV block, one pure OE block, one predictive switch block, and one random presentation switch block.
+Block presentation was randomized across participants; however, following the design of previous research (e.g., Huff et al., 2015; Minear & Shah, 2008), blocks were always ordered such that participants completed the two pure blocks before completing the two switch blocks.
+This ensured that baseline performance on pure blocks was not influenced by previous exposure to task-switching instructions.

 Across blocks, participants were instructed to respond to each trial as quickly as possible without compromising accuracy (Figure 1 illustrates sequence of each trial).
 To ensure accurate response latencies, participants were further instructed to place their index fingers on the two keys throughout the duration of the trials.
 Participants completed the study on a laptop running E-Prime 3.0 software (Psychology Software Tools, 2016), and all participants were tested individually in a laboratory setting with an experimenter present.
 The total experiment took approximately 20 minutes to complete.

 Results